tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 between the cities of H'Khan and Ghale.
 These include her axe, boolas, helmet, speer and sword.

+Argha
+: A giant who lived in the Tower of Roa.

 Arthur
 : Owner of the sword Excalibur, according to legend.